dekonvoluted/dekonvoluted.github.io/_posts/2014-12-15-preserving-extended-attributes-during-rsync.md

 And what if you want to use `cp` and preserve these attributes?
 Just use the `-a/--archive` flag and you're good to go!
+All attributes are preserved when you use `--archive` with `cp`.
+It's only `rsync` that needs the extra flag to preserve these extended attributes.